 With the mobile smart phone comes the mobile office.
 The pastor no longer needs to be cooped-up in the building anymore but can get back out into the neighborhood and connect with people.
-She understands that her congregation doesn’t really live in the neighborhood where the building is settled.
-Some people do, but the vast majority do not.
+She understands that her congregation doesn’t really live in the neighborhood where the building is planted.
+Some church members do live nearby, but the vast majority do not.
 She also realizes that her people are now as mobile as she is; they are also increasingly busy, scattered and under a lot of pressure just to survive.

 The pastor quickly realizes that she is neither called to be a caretaker of the church, nor the hireling of its membership.
 The 21st century pastor is a missionary sent to this particular place in this particular time – into a wide-open mission field.
 She is there to name God at work around her to others, build relationships among them, and exhibit concern for local needs.
 She discerns that her best way to do this is to mobilize the people she is called to lead, make local connections, grow her network, and help the congregation become a positive (though imperfect) visible sign of faith put into action for the good of others.
 She feels called and ready to do this important work.

 Yet, the people in the congregation resist change.
 They long for the days when the church was full and the children were abundant simply by opening the doors.
 Their numbers shrink steadily year after year as the church continues to age.
-Young families leave with their children on Sunday mornings for the game fields and they do not come back.
+Young families leave with their children on Sunday mornings for the game fields and they are not coming back.

 Simply trying harder is no longer a viable solution to a world that has left the church behind.
 The members of the church feel too busy, too ill-equipped and too anxious to respond to new calls to action, but the pastor keeps seeking ways to encourage them to connect moving variables into tangible action plans that all involve change.

 Today’s pastor feels pulled into a tension of two competing courses of action: